alf808/project4-portfolio-optimization/README.md

 1. I also added a .htaccess file for caching purposes

 1. After the final results of the PageSpeed analysis after optimization -- 99/100 for mobile and 97/100 for desktop.
+Live version here: http://linguist.us/p4_1_optimized
 ![image](documents/portfolio/mobile-optimized.png)

 ![image](documents/portfolio/desktop-optimized.png)